andheroe/self-replicating-repo/README.rst

 - Done!
 Now you have your own fork of this repo.

-Thanks to @singingwolfboy for his tutorial flask-dance-github, this code is massively borrowed from there.
+Thanks to @singingwolfboy for his tutorial flask-dance-github, code is massively borrowed from there.